mbadenas/exosherlock/README.md

 pip install git+git://github.com/mbadenas/exosherlock.git
 ```

-## Citation
+## Attribution
-Please cite `exosherlock` if you use it for your research.

-Here is the citation in BibTeX format
+If you use this code, please cite `exosherlock` in your work.
+The citatation in BibTeX format is presented below.

 ```

 ```

 ## Contributions

-`exosherlock` welcomes contributions.
+`exosherlock` welcomes feedback and contributions.
 Before submitting a Pull Request for a
-new feature, please open an issue to discuss its inclusion and implementation
+new feature, please open an issue to discuss its inclusion and implementation details.
-details.

 ## Code of Conduct
 `exosherlock` wishes to maintain a positive community.
 Additional details
-can be found in the [Code of Conduct](https://github.com/mbadenas/exosherlock/blob/master/CODE_OF_CONDUCT.md)
+can be found in the [Code of Conduct](https://github.com/mbadenas/exosherlock/blob/master/CODE_OF_CONDUCT.md).